jakeday4/FB-Coach-Data/README.md

 1)  A person-period csv data file: “coachpp2015.csv”

-2)  A codebook describing the variables within the data.
+2)  A codebook describing the variables within the data:
+    “coachpp2015_codebook.html”

 3)  The README file you are currently reading.